Law Offices of Osas Iyamu, LLC.

 1. Avoiding Double Taxation

-• One of the primary benefits of tax treaties is that they help green card holders avoid double taxation on income earned abroad.
-For example, if you live in a country with a tax treaty with the United States, the treaty may provide a mechanism for you to claim a credit for foreign taxes paid, which can be used to offset your US tax liability.
+• One primary benefit of tax treaties is helping green card holders avoid double taxation on income earned abroad.
+If you live in a country with a US tax treaty, it may allow a credit for foreign taxes paid.
+This credit can offset your US tax liability.

 2. Exemption or Reduction of Taxes

-• In cases where a tax treaty does not fully exempt foreign income from US taxation, green card holders may still benefit by claiming the Foreign Tax Credit (FTC).
-The FTC allows you to reduce your US tax liability by the amount of foreign income taxes paid, helping to minimize double taxation.
+• When a tax treaty doesn’t fully exempt foreign income from US taxation, green card holders may still benefit.
+By claiming the Foreign Tax Credit (FTC), you can reduce your US tax liability by the amount of foreign income taxes paid.
+This credit helps minimize double taxation.

 Example Scenario: How Tax Treaties Can Help

-Consider the example of John, a US green card holder who recently moved to Germany for work to reduce taxes.
-Under the US-Germany tax treaty, John can claim a credit for the taxes he pays to the German government on his income.
-By claiming the Foreign Tax Credit on his US tax return, John can reduce his US tax liability, ensuring he is not taxed twice on the same income.
-Additionally, the treaty provides that certain types of income, such as social security benefits, are only taxable in Germany, further reducing John’s overall tax burden.
+Consider John, a US green card holder who moved to Germany for work to reduce taxes.
+Under the US-Germany tax treaty, John can claim a credit for taxes paid to Germany on his income.
+By using the Foreign Tax Credit on his US tax return, John reduces his US tax liability.
+This credit prevents double taxation on the same income.
+Additionally, the treaty specifies that certain types of income, like social security benefits, are only taxable in Germany.
+This provision further lowers John’s overall tax burden.

 Key Considerations for Green Card Holders Using Tax Treaties